William Blair-Bell: Royal College of Obstetricians and Gynaecologists

-The Royal Colleges also provided the most resistance to the establishment of the new college, e.g. Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh, Royal College of Physicians of Edinburgh and the Royal College of Physicians.
-They opposed not only the formation of the new college but when they lost that battle, also resisted the new college's right to offer its own examinations and qualifications in obstetrics and gynaecology.
-The resistance from the Royal Colleges made Blair-Bell and Shaw realise that the college would never get permission to be founded, if there was resistance to the idea, and several months of negotiations with the colleges by Blair-Bell and Shaw failed to find agreement.
+The Royal Colleges, e.g. Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh, Royal College of Physicians of Edinburgh and the Royal College of Physicians, presented staunch resistance to the establishment of the new college, They opposed not only the formation of the new college, but when they lost that battle resisted the new college's right to offer its own examinations and qualifications in obstetrics and gynaecology.
+The staunch resistance from the Royal Colleges made Blair-Bell and Shaw realise after several months of unfruitful negotiation that the college would never get permission to be founded.

-To circumvent the resistance, the committee decided to establish the college as a Limited company with possible special dispensation to remove the Ltd part from the name but proved problematic.
-Finally, the Board of Trade decided to hold an enquiry to find consensus between the Royal Colleges and the committee, but this proved impossible and in May 1929, the board decided to refuse registration.
+To circumvent this entrenched resistance, the committee decided to establish the college as a limited company with possible special dispensation to remove the Ltd part from the name - but proved this problematic.
+Finally, the Board of Trade decided to hold an enquiry to find consensus between the Royal Colleges and the committee, but this proved impossible, and so, in May 1929, the board decided to refuse registration.
 However, following the Second Baldwin ministry, the committee had a contact in the Conservative government, Sir Boyd Merriman who was able to arrange a meeting with Neville Chamberlain who agreed, and put pressure on the Royal Colleges to agree.
-Taking almost four years to form the college, it was founded on 26 August 1929, with Blair-Bell as its president from its forming until 1932, Fletcher Shaw as Honorary Secretary and Comyns Berkeley as the treasurer However, it was not until 1943, that the Royal College of Surgeons invited the new college to take part in the Conjoint board examinations.
+It having taken almost four years to form, the college it was founded on 26 August 1929, with Blair-Bell as its president (holding that role until 1932), Fletcher Shaw as Honorary Secretary, and Comyns Berkeley as the treasurer.
+Nonetheless it was not until 1943 that the Royal College of Surgeons invited the parvenu to take part in the conjoint board examinations.

-Blair-Bell and Shaw wrote the original charter and drew up the by-laws while Blair-Bell devised the ceremonial gowns and the beginnings of the membership examinations.
+Blair-Bell and Shaw wrote the original charter and drew up the by-laws whilst Blair-Bell devised the ceremonial gowns and the beginnings of the membership examinations.
 Blair-Bell would later anonymously donate the money for the first college building at 58 Queen Anne Street, London.